 This Healthy Vegan Potato Salad with cucumber and tomato in a garlicky yogurt sauce is all you need for summer picnics or BBQs.
 This simple salad is so easy to make and it's creamy and delicious.

 You'll also love these healthy salads: Cauliflower Cucumber Salad, Russian Potato Salad.

 Let's admit it, Potato Salads are not one of those pretty dishes that you serve in fancy restaurants.

-Most often, potatoes salads are not the healthiest either as they're loaded with mayo and other not so vegan ingredients.
+Most often, potato salads are not the healthiest either as they're loaded with mayo and other not-so-vegan ingredients.

 The secret to this colorful and hearty salad is in the sauce - yogurt sauce.

-Because when you combine plant yogurt with some fresh garlic, it instantly gets transformed in a flavorful salad-worthy dressing.
+Because when you combine plant yogurt with some fresh garlic, it instantly gets transformed into a flavorful salad-worthy dressing.

 The Best Veggie Potato Salad